 If the demands of a new child mean Dad has let his fitness regime fade, a subscription to user-friendly digital-workout platform Obé Fitness will allow him to choose from 4,000 on-demand and 100 live weekly classes in all kinds of categories, from yoga to Pilates, HIIT, and more.
 All of those classes are just 28 minutes long, and none require more equipment than a gym mat.
 Subscriptions start at $27 a month.

 For the new dad who doesn’t have time for a full workout

-If they’re going straight from the office back home to the baby, they might not have time for the gym.
-This stepper, which mayoral candidate Eric Adams uses, will allow him to get in a workout while working.
+After parental leave, this stepper that New York mayor Eric Adams uses will allow him to squeeze in a workout during the workday.
 Adams says, “I can use it while I’m on the phone, talking to people, and doing my work.”

 For the new dad who misses the movies

 If Dad misses date nights in front of a big screen, a projector can help replicate that experience at home.
 Amazon reviewers love this relatively affordable model, which they say strikes the perfect balance between quality and price.
 “Overall, it’s a complete upgrade for less than $500,” writes one satisfied customer.
 “I am blown away by the picture quality and the color depth it puts out.”

 For the new dad who wants to stay on-trend